Again, The Snake Bridegroom: Czech Republic

+Sorbian ethnologue Pawol Nedo, citing Václav Tille, mentions that the wolf and the snake appear as the form of the enchanted husband in Czech texts, while in Slovakia, per Jiri Polívka, only the snake is known as the prince's form.

 In a Czech tale collected by journalist Matěj Mikšíček with the title Bílý medvěd and translated by Alfred Waldau as Der weisse Bär ("The White Bear"), a queen longs to have a son.
 A white bear is born to her.
 When the bear prince is older, he asks to be married.
 The queen invites princesses to a ball for his son to choose his bride.
 The bear chooses a princess and marries her.
 On the wedding night, he kills the princess in a fit of rage.
 The bear marries another princess and also kills her.
 Some time later, the bear prince goes on a hunt and finds a shepherd's hut, with his daughter inside.
 The bear prince falls in love with the girl and wants to marry her.
 The shepherd's daughter comes to the castle, marries the prince and spends the night with him.
 The girl prays to God, the bear takes off the bearskin and becomes a man, and tells his wife to keep the secret between them.
 Some time later, the queen asks her new daughter-in-law about the bear son, and she tells the queen the secret.
 The bear disappears.
 The shepherd's daughter goes after him: she passes by the houses of the mother of the Moon, the mother of the Sun and the mother of the Winds.
 Each cooks a chicken soup for them, and tell her to take the bones with her.
 The Moon, the Sun and the Wind also give the girl a little box.
 The Wind summons the wind Melusine, (Note: In Czech and Slovak, the word meluzína refers to wailing wind, usually in the chimney.
 This is a reference to the wailing Melusine looking for her children.) who says the white bear husband is atop a glass mountain.
 The girl finds her husband in human form, and discovers he is to marry someone else.
 The girl asks Melusine to take her to her parents' hut.
 The wind does, but the girls discovers her parents have long since died.
 She returns with the wind to the glass mountain and takes a job offer in the castle atop the glass mountain.
 She decides to open the little boxes the elements gave her: inside, three beautiful dresses, one of silver, the second of gold and the third of diamond.
 The shepherd's daughter uses the three dresses to buy three nights with her husband from the second spouse, and manages to wake him up on the third night.